 There are studies you can find easily on search engines where as much as 1500mg was studied on humans with essentially the same results I had.
 CBD is considered to be a non-toxic substance by any bio/pharma definition.

 As I state in numerous pages and posts, effective dosage for adults can range from a few hits off of your favorite CBD vape oil or CBD shatter which amounts to only a few milligrams per inhalation to a daily nano CBD Gel Cap that is 25mg.
-It all depends on your disease, medical condition, or athletic fitness regimen.
+It all depends on your medical condition, physical condition, and/or athletic fitness regimen.

 The recommended child dose for CBD Living Gummies is one per 8 hours or as needed.
 Each of these Gummies provide 8mg of nano CBD.